 •To be considered a manic episode it must last at least 1 week (or less if the patient requires hospitalization).

 •Hypomania is similar to a manic episode, however it is less severe and does not cause impairment in social or occupational functioning and there are no psychotic features present.

-•To be considered hypomania symptoms must last at least 4 days.
+•To be considered hypomania the symptoms must last at least 4 days.

-The symptoms of clinical features of mania are commonly remember from the mnemonic-> DIG-FAST.
+The clinical features of mania are commonly remembered from the mnemonic-> DIG-FAST.

 Flights of ideas / racing thoughts

 Impulsivity = excessive involvement in pleasurable activities that have a high risk of negative consequences.
 Examples could include shopping sprees and sexual indiscretions.

 Grandiosity = excessive confidence.
 May describe larger-than-life feelings of superiority and invulnerability.

 Activities/Agitation = increased goal-directed activity/psychomotor agitation.

 There are three different diagnoses that lie along the bipolar spectrum.